joint-online-judge/joint-online-judge.github.io/docs/horse/auth.md

 `oauth_name` and `oauth_account_id` must be provided together and match exactly what is defined in JWT if this is a register by OAuth.
 You should use `oauth_name` in JWT as `oauth_name` in the form and `sub` in JWT as `oauth_account_id` in the form.

+You can omit any of `username` and `email` so that the server will use the same values in JWT.
+It's possible that `username` is already registered, the user must provide a new one in this case.

+Note: `email` must be same as the primary email of the oauth account (the user can not change it), so it's recommended that you always omit it in the form.
-You can omit any of `username` and `email` so that the server will use the same values in JWT ( but it's possible that `username` and/or `email` is already registered and in this case you should notify the user to bind the account instead of register a new one) . `password` can also be omitted in a register by OAuth and the user may set it later because the user can log in the account with OAuth now.
+If `email` is already registered, you should notify the user to bind the account instead of register a new one.

+`password` can also be omitted in a register by OAuth and the user may set it later because the user can log in the account with OAuth now.
 A minimal example of the register form is: